jensscherbl/customer-group-payments/README.md

 ## Alternative

-If ~~you’re a lazy sloth~~ this looks like to much work (i.e., XML configuration), there’s also [another extension tackling the same problem from a very different angle][10].
+If ~~you’re a lazy sloth~~ this looks like too much work (i.e., XML configuration), there’s also [another extension tackling the same problem from a very different angle][10].

 ## We’re hiring!